JiaLinQuan/AppRTC-Android/README.md

 - a pure websocket AppRTC for Android: AppRTC-iOS

 ##Common Mistakes
+- (production) wrong url for webservice.
-- smartphone not in same network as browser, media kurento server
+- (development environment) smartphone not in same network as browser, media kurento server
-- kurento server not running?
+- (development environment) kurento server not running?

 ##Todo/Bugs
 - incoming call: Decision: answer or hangup?